MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 4. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

 5. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.
-If your Cloud Shell already has a folder named `azure-openai`, run `rm -r azure-openai -f` before cloning the repo.

     ```bash
+    rm -r azure-openai -f
     git clone https://github.com/MicrosoftLearning/mslearn-openai azure-openai
     ```